-- 6. In most cases, you will want to save the file to your computer for uploading to other AirLink routers, but you also have the option to open the file. - Select Save File and click OK-file is saved to your computer (by default to the Downloads folder).
-If you entered a template name, the file is saved using that name.
-Otherwise, it is saved under the default name, SWIApplyTemplate.xml. - Select Open and click OK-file opens in a text or XML editor as a human readable file.
-Use this option if you selected Include Device Info when you saved the file and want to view the device information (the text between the <devicestatus> and </ devicestatus> tags is the snap-shot of the Device Info), or you want to compare this template with another template.
+- 6. In most cases, you will want to save the file to your computer for uploading to other AirLink routers, but you also have the option to open the file. - · Select Save File and click OK file is saved to your computer (by default to the Downloads folder).

+Select Open and click OK - file opens in a text or XML editor as a human readable file.
+Use this option if you selected Include Device Info when you saved the file and want to view the device information (the text between the <devicestatus> and </devicestatus> tags is the snap-shot of the Device Info), or you want to compare this template with another template.

 Warning: Do not attempt to change settings directly in the template file.
 Changing settings in the template file could result in unexpected behavior in the AirLink router.
-Alter the template only if you are specifically directed to do so by your distributor or Sierra Wireless Technical Support.
+Alter the template only if you are specifically directed to do so by your distributor or Semtech Technical Support.